Election Links

 Youth Vote & Voter Turnout

-Kids Voting USANational non-profit organization devoted to getting young people involved in our democracy.
+Kids Voting USA National non-profit organization devoted to getting young people involved in our democracy.

 Rock the Vote The site engages youth in the political process by incorporating the entertainment community and youth culture into its activities.